๐Ÿฅ—Intro to Nutrition

 • High fiber content supports digestive motility and promotes satiety, helping regulate caloric intake

-• Antioxidant-rich (vitamins C, A, and phytochemicals) combat oxidative stress and support immune function
+• Antioxidant-rich (vitamins C, A, and various phytochemicals) to combat oxidative stress and support immune function

 Grains

-• Primary carbohydrate source in most diets—provides 4 calories per gram for sustained energy throughout daily activities
+• Primary carbohydrate source in most diets, providing 4 calories per gram for sustained energy throughout daily activities

-• Whole grains vs. refined grains—whole varieties retain the bran and germ, delivering fiber, B vitamins, iron, and magnesium
+• Whole grains vs. refined grains: whole varieties retain the bran and germ, delivering fiber, B vitamins, iron, and magnesium.
+Refined grains have been stripped of these layers, leaving mostly starch.

-• Blood sugar regulation—fiber in whole grains slows glucose absorption, preventing insulin spikes
+• Blood sugar regulation: the fiber in whole grains slows glucose absorption, which helps prevent sharp insulin spikes

 Structural and Repair Foods: Protein Sources

 Proteins serve as the body's building materials, providing amino acids essential for tissue synthesis and repair.
-The body requires 20 amino acids, 9 of which are "essential" and must come from dietary sources.
+The body requires 20 amino acids, 9 of which are "essential" and must come from dietary sources because the body cannot make them.

 Proteins

-• Complete vs. incomplete proteins—animal sources (meat, eggs, dairy) contain all essential amino acids; most plant sources (beans, nuts, legumes) lack one or more
+• Complete vs. incomplete proteins: animal sources (meat, eggs, dairy) contain all 9 essential amino acids.
+Most plant sources (beans, nuts, legumes) are low in one or more essential amino acids.

-• Dietary flexibility—combining plant proteins (complementary proteins) can provide complete amino acid profiles for vegetarian diets
+• Complementary proteins: combining different plant proteins (like rice and beans) can provide a complete amino acid profile, which is especially relevant for vegetarian and vegan diets

 Dairy